Patent Agent FAQ | Inventor FAQ | Patent FAQ | Our Service Guide | Patent Search FAQ | Patent Services FAQ | Consultations FAQ

 of winning an infringement

-history estoppels.
-Furthermore, for high quality patent applications,
+judgment.
+Furthermore, for high quality patent applications, claims are

-claims are draft claims to target a wide range of potential infringers
+draft claims to target a wide range of potential infringers (including

-distributed networks across national borders), and where practical, claims
+networks across national borders), and where practical, claims are drafted

-are drafted to cover only a single potential infringer.
-This high quality
+to cover only a single potential infringer.
+This high quality approach

-approach significantly increases the strength and value of your patent
+significantly increases the strength and value of your patent intellectual

 Should I apply initially for a Full Utility Patent Application or a Provisional Patent Application (PPA)?